 "Here, velociraptor!"
 (Colin comes in as the said dinosaur and bites Brad's neck)

 "Baby Names that will get your child's ass kicked."

 Ryan: Aww, is Kick My Ass getting hungry?
 Colin: "Come here Colin."
-(Awws from the audience, the other cast mates feign beating him up as a child and we're all supposed to feel sorry for his past ordeals)
+(Awws from the audience, then the other cast mates feign beating him up)

 The ultimate OH EXPLOITABLE scene comes from this clip—"Little Known Facts About Our Host, Drew Carey": First, Drew's reaction at the beginning when he reads the card that is likely that suggestion, refusing to read it out loud and putting it back into the hat.
 Everyone knows something is up.
 He waits until the hat is down to that one card, doing his best to dodge the bullet, until he sucks it up.
 Then, after he does announce it, he buzzes the guys out before they can say anything.
 Finally, Ryan's fact after Drew lets him go: "What kind of a middle name is Allison?!"
 It's true, too.

-Colin: "Monkey monkey chew the butter, see my buttox?
+Colin: "Monkey monkey chew the butter, see my buttocks?
 There is better batter.
 Batoota.
-Batoota.
-Monkey monkey.
+Batoota monkey monkey.
 Look there's a gerbil.
 I'm going up and down.
-60 minutes where are you?
+60 Minutes, where are you?
 Here's an expose for you.
 Libilala.
 Libilala.
-Libilala" Brad:(Brad came in) Time for your pill! (then push him out)
+Libilala" Brad:(Brad comes in) Time for your pill. (then pushes him out)

 This is the only time that Ryan didn't pull him out of the stage as he was laughing too hard until Brad does it for him.